Industrial Hemp Research Pilot Program Overview

-Persons interested in Kentucky's Industrial Hemp Research Pilot Program and not already on the email notification list should send an email email@example.com with your name and contact information to be added to the list.
+Persons interested in Kentucky's Industrial Hemp Research Pilot Program and not already on the email notification list may send an email Hemp@ky.gov with your name and contact information to receive periodic updates.
 Notifications will include announcements for industrial hemp field days, conferences, application releases, etc.

 If you have visited all of KDA’s hemp pages and still have questions about out program, please send inquiries to Hemp@ky.gov.